gignupg/Detect-File-Encoding-And-Language/README.md

 ```

 ##### Usage
 The `<script>` tag exposes the `languageEncoding` function to everything in the DOM located beneath it.
 You should have no trouble accessing it with Javascript by calling the `languageEncoding` function and passing in the file that you want to analyze as the only argument.
-As you can see in the example below, `languageEncoding` returns a Promise that you can use to retrieve the encoding, language and confidenc score.
+As you can see in the example below, `languageEncoding` returns a Promise that you can use to retrieve the encoding, language and confidenc score of any text file as long as your text file is large enough.

 ```js
 // app.js